syedpeer/coolLabs.io/about/apps/palinkapp/README.md

 ### [Try the app!](https://palinkapp.coollabs.io/#/)

 ## Features
-- Once visited from your phone, it is working offline.
-You can use it everywhere, without internet connection.
+- Once you visited the site, it is working offline without internet connection.
-- You can install it to your Android/Iphone just like a normal application.
+- You can add it to your home screen and use it like a native/normal mobile application.

 ## For devs
 See the [code](https://github.com/coollabsio/palinkapp)